pts/tinygpgs/README.txt

 There is a similar speedup implemented for `tinygpgs -c', see
 <FAST-ENCRYPTION> in the source code for more details.
 The optimization
-there is less effective (yielding a <2.93 times slowdown compared to gpg(1)), because larger strxor buffering is not possible because how the encryption in CFB mode works.
-With larget strxor buffering, `tinygpgs -c' would be only <1.21 times slower than gpg(1).
-See <BAD-FAST-ENCRYPTION>
-in the code for more details.
+there is a bit less effective, it uses the PyCrypto cipher objects in MODE_ECB, it's <1.37 times slower than GPG.
+The large strxor trick could make it just <1.21 times slower, but its output is incorrect: we need many calls to strxor in a feedback for MODE_ECB encryption.

 Benchmarks
 ~~~~~~~~~~